 Full-Time Positions

-Education Coordinator R_00041811: The purpose of this position is that the Education Coordinator (EC) support the Mission-Aransas National Estuarine Research Reserve (Reserve) and the University of Texas Marine Science Institute (UTMSI) by developing, coordinating, and delivering environmental education programs and curriculum for K–12 students, the public, and community audiences.
-This position plays a key role in creating innovative, standards-aligned programming, and implementing high-quality, hands-on learning experiences both onsite and in the field.
-The EC supervises the education specialists, aquarists, interns and volunteers associated with the education program.
+Education Coordinator R_00044059: The Education Coordinator (EC) supports the Mission-Aransas National Estuarine Research Reserve (Reserve) and the University of Texas Marine Science Institute (UTMSI) by developing, coordinating, and delivering environmental education programs and curriculum for K–12 students, the public, and community audiences.
+This position plays a key role in creating innovative, standards-aligned programming and implementing high-quality, hands-on learning experiences both onsite and in the field.
+The EC supervises the education specialists, volunteer coordinator, aquarists, and interns associated with the education program.

 Postdoctoral Fellow R_00038665:This Postdoctoral Fellow position will be part of the Coastal Carbon Cycle Laboratory of the Marine Science Institute at the University of Texas at Austin located in Port Aransas, Texas.
 The initial appointment is set for one year, renewal is subject to satisfactory performance and funding availability.